 Science House Visitor Assistant

-Max loves his two jobs; they make it so he learns new things each and every day.
-Both jobs are very important to him.
-He's lucky getting to work with the most amazing team in both Science House and in Dinosaurs and Fossils.
+Max loves his job; it makes it so he learns new things each and every day.
+His job is very important to him.
+He's lucky getting to work with the most amazing team at the Science House.
 It makes him feel needed and a part of a team.
-He gets to show both visitors and teachers where things are, help the staff, and help teachers get their equipment to their cars.
+He gets to show teachers where things are, help the staff, and help teachers get their equipment to their cars.